gr-grey/quartz/content/02-daily-rambling/Assets for life.md

 - Attention.

+- Patience + focus attention -> one step at a time.
+Hold on.
+Endurance.

 - Infrastructures and foundations for growth.
 Habits like One blog a day.

 > Winners has systems, losers have goals.